-The Menninger Clinic is excited to welcome three talented new mental health nurses to its clinical staff.
-Ann-Marie Thacker, BSN, RN; Michelle Olufemi, BSN, RN; and Tiauna Douglas, BSN, RN (pictured above from left to right) are all recent graduates of Menninger’s Betty Ann Stedman Psychiatric Nurse Residency program, which offers newly degreed nurses a prized six-month paid internship at Menninger.
+The Menninger Clinic is excited to welcome several talented new mental health nurses to its clinical staff, including Ann-Marie Thacker, BSN, RN, and Tiauna Douglas, BSN, RN, who are all recent graduates of Menninger’s Betty Ann Stedman Psychiatric Nurse Residency program, which offers newly degreed nurses a prized six-month paid internship at Menninger.
 Supported entirely by donors to The Menninger Clinic Foundation, the program imparts in-depth psychiatric nursing knowledge to residents while addressing the nation’s critical nursing shortage.

 Skilled and compassionate psychiatric nurses are needed more than ever.
 The U.S. Department of Health and Human Services estimates that the nation will face a shortage of 250,000 mental health professionals by the year 2025.
 Meanwhile, the need for mental health services continues to grow.
 Ensuring that up-and-coming nurses are equipped to take on the challenges of psychiatric nursing is vital to helping fill the workforce gap.

 “The mental health needs we are dealing with are daunting,” says Nancy Palyo, MSN, RN, NEA-BC, vice president and chief nursing officer.
 “We need to help nurses feel more confident and have a framework for caring for psychiatric patients.
 The competencies in the Betty Ann Stedman Psychiatric Nurse Residency provide just that.”